 I bet you all changed your ways this year, just as you planned.
 Of course, you did!
 So, who had some healthy habit goals they wanted to achieve?
 Yep, me, I can put my hand up to that one.
 Also, note I wrote ‘wanted’.
-I wanted it but obviously not enough as guess what, I did not achieve it.
+I wanted it but not enough as guess what?
+I did not achieve it.
 Or did I?
 You see, weight loss is not a new year resolution, it is a lifestyle change that fits into a bigger lifestyle health goal.
 A healthy core goal that may take more than one year to achieve.
-In fact, a health goal starts like other goals with changing habits by changing ways that will reward you in multiple ways.
+A health goal starts like other goals with changing habits by changing ways that will reward you in multiple ways.

 What is a habit?

 A habit is something that becomes natural to you.
 In that, you do it automatically as part of your life.
 Driving a car is something you do naturally; once you’ve learnt it, you do it without thinking.
 With eating food, eating healthy is something that, like driving a car, can become natural.
 It is just a matter of learning about food and nutrition and of course, taking action on what you learn.